obengjessica/Legon-Campus-Nav-Map/README.md

 2. Open in IntelliJ IDEA

    File → Open → Select the project folder.

 3. Run the Application

    Locate the Main.java file and run it.

-🖥 #Usage
+##🖥Usage
 Launch the app.

 Select Start Location and Destination.